 Want to see if there are any spots available?
-Go to our Classes page by clicking this “book now” link, and find out when our next term starts.
+Go to our Classes page click “Courses” then by clicking the “book now” link; it will show you the dates for the next term.

 This is what the ladies that come to Bake Club have this to say.